inaciose/rosarm_firmware/README.md

 # rosarm_firmware
-ROS generic robotic arm firmware for Arduino with rosserial-arduino
+ROS generic robotic arm firmware for mcro controllers with rosserial-arduino

 Generic firmware to be used on robotic arms using steppers or servos